tohojo/bufferbloat-net/content/make-wifi-fast/wiki/index.md

 This project focuses on reducing latency throughout the wifi stack, firmware, and hardware.

-**Our Manifesto - Wi-Fi does not need to be slow!**
+> **The Make Wi-Fi Fast Manifesto - Wi-Fi does not need to be slow!**
+>

-The hardware now available for Wi-Fi can accomplish tremendous performance, but it is hobbled by software designs that guarantee high latency under load.
+> The hardware now available for Wi-Fi can accomplish tremendous performance, but it is hobbled by software designs that guarantee high latency under load.
-This, in turn, dramatically lowers performance in real-world settings (multiple users, home routers, commercial access points) leading to the *myth* that "Wi-Fi is always slow."
+> This, in turn, dramatically lowers performance in real-world settings (multiple users, home routers, commercial access points) leading to the *myth* that "Wi-Fi is slow."

-We believe that the same sort of systems thinking that went on in the Bufferbloat Project can lead to performance improvements of an order of magnitude or more in Wi-Fi.
+> We believe that the same sort of systems thinking that went on in the Bufferbloat Project can lead to performance improvements of an order of magnitude or more in Wi-Fi.

 ## Current Status